dillontitcomb/today/README.md

 ## **Today**

-### The compassionate habit tracker and productivity application
+### The compassionate habit tracker and productivity application that helps you focus on today.

 ---